mapbox/mapbox.js/API.md

     // if provided, you can support retina tiles var layer = L.mapbox.tileLayer('examples.map-20v6611k', {
-        tileLayer: {
         detectRetina: true,
         // if retina is detected, this layer is used instead
         retinaVersion: 'examples.map-zswgei2n'
-        }
     });

     // if this map supports auto-scaling, `detectRetina` will automatically
     // use scaled tiles when retina is detected. var layer = L.mapbox.tileLayer('examples.map-20v6611k', {
-        tileLayer: {
         detectRetina: true,
-        }
     });

 _Returns_ a `L.mapbox.tileLayer` object.